soypat/cyw43439/README.md

 1. Clone this repository

-2. Rename [`examples/common/secrets.go.template`](examples/common/secrets.go.template) to have the `.go` extension and edit the contents with `ssid` and `pass` strings set to your WIFI SSID and Password, respecively.
-If `pass` is not set then an open network is assumed.
+2. Create ssid.text and password.text files in the [`examples/common`](examples/common) directory.
+Write your SSID into ssid.text and WiFi password into password.text.
+Do not add final newlines to the files.
+If the password is empty then an open network is assumed.

 3. Run any of the examples in the [`examples`](./examples) directory